crcn/pearls/README.md

 prls
 ```

-Pearls will add the processes to a `app-name` group.
+Pearls will add the processes to the `app-name` group.
 You can start the process group by calling:

 ```
 prls start app-name